 If service VMs need to provide services to the Internet, an EIP must be bound to the BMS used to provision service VMs.
 If a cluster contains multiple BMSs, you can create a NAT gateway and add a DNAT rule to it enable multiple BMSs to share an EIP.
 This reduces management cost.

 If service VMs only communicate with ECSs in the same VPC, you do not need to assign an EIP.

-The user-defined network in Figure 1 is a network type designed for the XenServer on BMS solution.
-This network provides functions similar to those of the VPC.
+In Figure 1, the user-defined network is a network type provided by the cloud platform for the XenServer on BMS solution.
+This network provides functions similar to those of the VPC for VMs.